-Notwithstanding these challenges, market conditions in the Shipbroking industry remain favourable, driven both from strong demand and restricted supply.
+Notwithstanding these challenges, market conditions in the Shipbroking industry remain favourable, driven both by strong demand and restricted supply.
 For Braemar, trading during the first five months of the new financial year has been very strong and the Group continues to benefit from the increased scale and breadth of its broking operations in these generally favourable market conditions.
-As a result, expectations for the current financial year are expected to be well ahead of the board's previous expectations.
+As a result expectations for the current financial year are expected to be well ahead of the board's previous expectations.

-Compliance with existing sanctions, put in place because of the Russian/Ukraine conflict, is not expected to have any material effect on trading or cashflows in the current financial year nor does the Group have any existing material exposure.
+Compliance with existing sanctions, put in place because of the conflict in the Ukraine, is not expected to have any material effect on trading or cash flows in the current financial year nor does the Group have any existing material exposure.
 The board continues to look to the future with confidence as it sets about delivering on its growth strategy centred on Shipbroking.

-Nigel Payne
+Nigel Payne Chairman 28 August 2022

-Chairman

-Business Model
+Business model